fmi-basel/LSTree/example/README.md

 # Introduction - LSTree example usage

 To get acquainted with LSTree, we provide two test datasets that can be used for running the workflow.
 For simplicity they have already been pre-processed (only cropping, to reduce memory requirements and processing time) and the example lineage trees have been created and exported as MaMuT .xml files.
-Below we will describe what these steps entail, as well as giving a step-by-step guide on the main tasks behind the workflow.
+Below we will describe what these steps entail, as well as providing more in-depth information on the main tasks behind the workflow.

 ## Quickstart
-As long as the data has been cropped and lineage tree created/curated and exported via MaMuT .xml, the entire LSTree workflow can be activated via
+As long as the data has been cropped and lineage tree created/curated and exported via MaMuT .xml ( which is the case for the example datasets ), the entire LSTree workflow can be activated via

 ```bash
 LUIGI_CONFIG_PATH=./config.cfg luigi --local-scheduler --module lstree ViewerTask
 ```

 By default this command will run on the test dataset provided (002-Budding and 003-Enterocyst) using all models trained with intestinal organoid images.
+After processing is finished all the outputs can be visualized with the [webviewer](../webview/README.md).

-The configuration file must be first adapted to the right input paths before using it on new user data.
+Therefore, the configuration file must be first adapted to the right input paths before using it on new user data.

 ---

 > :warning: **Important: How to rerun tasks**: If there are samples for which the output files already exist, then these are skipped.
-To rerun the workflow all necessary intermediate and final outputs should be deleted.
-That also include training deep learning models, i.e. if a trained model exist, it is used without retraining.
+To rerun a specific task* all necessary intermediate and final outputs should be deleted.
+That also include training deep learning models, i.e. if a trained model exist, it is used without retraining. ( *Lineage tree prediction is currently the only task that can resume in case it is suddenly stopped. )

 ---